I love rejuvenating old furniture and giving tips on how to do so.

-The instructions that follow will guide you through every step of a total restoration including repairs of cracks.
-At the very end of this hub is a list of things you can do to prevent having to do a total renovation for bamboo furniture.
+The instructions that follow will guide you through every step of a total restoration, including repairs of cracks.
+At the very end of this article is a list of things you can do to prevent having to do a total renovation for bamboo furniture.

 How to Clean the Bamboo